opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 '''''''''''''''''''''''''''''''
 In the viewer it is possible to activate the preview mode to render the current frame according to the current camera (see  :ref:`Using the Stage Schematic <using_the_stage_schematic>`  for s).

 When changing the current frame, for example by using the playback buttons, it is possible to render other frames from the scene as well.
 The framebar displays rendered frames in grey, frames that have to be rendered yet in red, and the current frame that is being rendered in light red.

 For the current camera it is also possible to define a sub-camera, having an area smaller than the camera, inside which the preview will be rendered, and outside which the scene elements will be displayed as they are.

-.. note:: To optimize the preview time only the area visible in the viewer will be rendered: if you zoom out the work area the preview will resume to render the new visualized area.
+.. note:: To optimize the preview time only the area visible in the viewer will be rendered: if you zoom out the viewer the preview will resume to render the new visualized area.

 When the preview mode is activated, every change made in the scene will cause the preview of frames affected by the changes to be recomputed.
 If for some reason the preview fails the update process, you can regenerate the preview, which will automatically delete previously previewed frames, and compute them again.